 Communicating in foreign countries tends to work in a similar fashion.

 At first it may seem like you’re coming from completely different worlds, and therefore don’t have enough in common with the locals to ever understand their motivations and goals.
-Once you get past that initial barrier, however – the unfamiliar outlet that’s in the way – the energy (or in this case, ideas) being transferred is the same stuff, even if some electrical grids (cultures) use different currents than others.
+Once you get past that initial barrier, the unfamiliar outlet that’s in the way, the energy (ideas) being transferred is the same stuff, even if some electrical grids (cultures) use different currents than others.

 This is important to keep in mind, because even though it may seem pointless to try, all it takes to get your devices plugged in and charged is a $2 adapter, and all it takes to get your point of view understood (and to understand the perspectives of others) is the right state of mind.